alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v1/_index.md

 - Nasdaq BX, Inc.
 - Nasdaq PSX
 - NYSE Chicago, Inc.

+**Please note that Alpaca Data API v1 will be deprecated from Feb 28, 2021**

 ## Authentication
 The authentication is done the same way as [Trading API]({{< relref "/api-documentation/api-v2/_index.md#authentication" >}}),